owncast/owncast.github.io/docs/custom-assets.md

 By creating a `data/public` directory and putting your own files there you can serve any assets that you wish to make publicly available for any reason.

-Afterward, will be able to access these assets via the `/public` path on your Owncast web.
+Afterward, you will be able to access these assets via the `/public` path on your Owncast web server.
 For example:

 `https://stream.example.com/public/image.png`

 `https://stream.example.com/public/style.css`

-Some exmples of reasons you might want to take advantage of this:
+Some examples of reasons you might want to take advantage of this:

 - Making a CSS font available so you can reference it in your custom CSS.
 - You have images you wish to use in your page content.